Meet the Council

 Our Council Members are dedicated and passionate individuals, serving the I/DD Community in the State of Nevada.

-Meet the Vice-Chair – Anna Marie Binder
+Meet the Chair – Anna Marie Binder

 Anna Marie is a person with I/DD and is a passionate community advocate and dedicated professional based in Las Vegas, Nevada, where she has lived since 1991.
 As a devoted wife and mother to six children, three of whom have intellectual and developmental disabilities (I/DD), Anna has a unique perspective on the challenges and triumphs of parenting in today’s world.